 ELSA Reading is the Local Group of ELSA for students studying at the University of Reading.
-It is currently an Observer group of ELSA UK with the intention to become a full member at the next National Council Meeting of ELSA UK.
+At the XIX National Council Meeting of ELSA UK in Bristol, in October 2018, ELSA Reading was unanimously voted in as a full member of ELSA UK.
 ELSA Reading is affiliated with ELSA UK and ELSA International.
 This group is also affiliated with Reading University Students’ Union.

 - President – Ino Georgiadou (email@example.com)